OttEricOttender/HydroCalc/README.md

 ### Iteration 2 (4 people, 2 weeks, X hours).
 Deadline: 21/10/2024

-* **Creation of Continuous Itegration system (Priority: 1st Priority, Estimated: 4 hours, Actual: Y hours) [Issue #10](https://github.com/OttEricOttender/HydroCalc/issues/10)**
+* **Creation of Continuous Itegration system (Priority: 1st Priority, Estimated: 5 hours, Actual: 8 hours) [Issue #10](https://github.com/OttEricOttender/HydroCalc/issues/10)**
   - Researching about Continuous Integration.
 (Estimated: 1 hour, Actual: 2 hours)
   - Setting up the Actions tab in the Github Repo.
 (Estimated: 2 hours, Actual: 2 hours)
   - Testing the set-up and clearing any errors that might appear.
-(Estimated: 2 hours, Actual: Y hours)
+(Estimated: 2 hours, Actual: 4 hours)

-* **The functionality of the application covers at least one of the core use cases and is tested (Priority: 1st Priority, Estimated: 9 hours, Actual: Y hours)**
+* **The functionality of the application covers at least one of the core use cases and is tested (Priority: 1st Priority, Estimated: 9 hours, Actual: 11 hours)**
   - Choosing the core use case and analysing what are the requirements to deliver that functionality.
 (Estimated: 1 hour, Actual: 1 hours) [Issue #11](https://github.com/OttEricOttender/HydroCalc/issues/11)
   - Planning and learning how to program the chosen functionality.
-(Estimated: 4 hours, Actual: Y hours) [Issue #12](https://github.com/OttEricOttender/HydroCalc/issues/12)
+(Estimated: 4 hours, Actual: 5 hours) [Issue #12](https://github.com/OttEricOttender/HydroCalc/issues/12)
   - Testing that functionality.
-(Estimated: 2 hours, Actual: Y hours) [Issue #13](https://github.com/OttEricOttender/HydroCalc/issues/13)
+(Estimated: 2 hours, Actual: 2 hours) [Issue #13](https://github.com/OttEricOttender/HydroCalc/issues/13)
   - Fixing any bugs that appear.
-(Estimated: 1 hour, Actual: Y hours)
+(Estimated: 1 hour, Actual: 2 hours)
   - Demo to the customer.
-(Estimated: 1 hour, Actual: Y hours) [Issue #14](https://github.com/OttEricOttender/HydroCalc/issues/14)
+(Estimated: 1 hour, Actual: 1 hours) [Issue #14](https://github.com/OttEricOttender/HydroCalc/issues/14)

 * **At least 75% of the requirements identified and marked as in the scope of the work delivered at the end of the course are detailed in the form of use cases (Priority: 2nd Priority, Estimated: 7 hours, Actual: Y hours) [Issue #15](https://github.com/OttEricOttender/HydroCalc/issues/15)**
   -  Discussing the current requirements with the customer.
-(Estimated: 0.5 hours, Actual: Y hours)
+(Estimated: 0.5 hours, Actual: 1 hours)
   -  Perfecting the existing and constructing new requirements based on the feedback from the customer.
-(Estimated: 1 hour, Actual: Y hours)
+(Estimated: 1 hour, Actual: 1 hours)
   -  Converting 75% of the requirements into user cases.
-(Estimated: 3 hours, Actual: Y hours)
+(Estimated: 3 hours, Actual: 3 hours)
   -  Write them into the Wiki.
 (Estimated: 2 hours, Actual: Y hours)

-* **The application UI has been prototyped using wireframes or mockups and there are links from the detailed requirements to the corresponding UI screens (Priority: 2nd Priority, Estimated: 6 hours, Actual: Y hours) [Issue #16](https://github.com/OttEricOttender/HydroCalc/issues/16)**
+* **The application UI has been prototyped using wireframes or mockups and there are links from the detailed requirements to the corresponding UI screens (Priority: 2nd Priority, Estimated: 6 hours, Actual: 7 hours) [Issue #16](https://github.com/OttEricOttender/HydroCalc/issues/16)**
   - Discussing and analysing the customer wishes in regards to the UI.
-(Estimated: 1 hour, Actual: Y hours)
+(Estimated: 1 hour, Actual: 1 hours)
   - Planning how the UI should look.
-(Estimated: 1 hour, Actual: Y hours)
+(Estimated: 1 hour, Actual: 1 hours)
   - Composing wireframes/mockups.
-(Estimated: 3 hours, Actual: Y hours)
+(Estimated: 3 hours, Actual: 4 hours)
   - Linking the detailed requirements to the UI screens.
-(Estimated: 1 hour, Actual: Y hours)
+(Estimated: 1 hour, Actual: 0.5 hours)

 * **Release notes for this iteration are present (Priority: 3rd Priority, Estimated: 2 hours, Actual: Y hours) [Issue #17](https://github.com/OttEricOttender/HydroCalc/issues/17)**
   - Analysing all the done work.
 (Estimated: 1 hour, Actual: Y hours)
   - Writing the release notes.
 (Estimated: 1 hours, Actual: Y hours)

-* **Updates to Wiki (Priority: 3rd Priority, Estimated: 1 hours, Actual: Y hours) [Issue #18](https://github.com/OttEricOttender/HydroCalc/issues/18)**
+* **Updates to Wiki (Priority: 3rd Priority, Estimated: 1 hours, Actual: 2 hours) [Issue #18](https://github.com/OttEricOttender/HydroCalc/issues/18)**
   - Updating the Wiki to keep it up to date with the necessary information.
-(Estimated: 1 hours, Actual: Y hours)
+(Estimated: 1 hours, Actual: 2 hours)

 ### Iteration 3 (4 people, 3 weeks, X hours).
 Deadline: 18/11/2024
 **Goal**: The goal of this iteration is to (i) Develop all the core use cases, (ii) Create automated tests and (iii) Upgrade CI environment